cainus/percolator/README.md

   node server.js
 ```

-*  Hit http://localhost:8080/ and be completely floored by the greatest API of all time.
+*  See your "Hello World" output at http://localhost:8080/ .

 ## What's a "resource"?
 Resources are where you put your code for handling http requests (and their responses).
-They're somewhat similar
-to controllers in server-side MVC frameworks like Ruby on Rails.

 A single resource handles all the HTTP methods for a single URL path.
 Any object that provides the HTTP methods
 can be used and just has to be exported as a javascript module.
 Our "Hello World" example is just providing the